ryanmaguire/libtmpl/README.md

 ```
 C:\Users\ryan\source\repos\libtmpl>make.bat
 ```
-This creates libtmpl.lib in this directory.
+This creates libtmpl.lib in the `libtmpl/` directory.
 It does not copy the `include/` directory or the library to any system directories.
 This has been tested using a Windows 10 virtual machine and it worked as expected.